TCG Ultimate Golf Buddy Trips - North Dakota

 🍺 Drink:

-Best buddy-trip answer is TR’s Tavern in Medora for cocktails after the round.
+Best golf buddy-trip answer is TR’s Tavern in Medora for evening cocktails and conversation.

 🏠 Stay: